bartvanhoey/FunctionalCSharp/README.md

 ## Smart constructors

 Is a function that takes a primitive type as input and returns Some or None to indicate the successful creation of a custom type.
-By providing a smart constructor, you can make the constructor private and you can ensure that the custom type is always created with valid data.
+By providing a smart constructor, you can make the constructor private, and you can ensure that the custom type is always created with valid data.

 ## Option type